mariavmukhina/FFT_Analysis_of_Biological_Oscillations/README.md

-# FFTanalysisOfBiologicalOscillations
+# FFT analysis of Biological Oscillations

-FFT loads data from .mat files in dataFolder, calculates FFT and generates outputs based on input parameters
+FFT.m loads data from .mat files in dataFolder, calculates FFT and generates outputs based on input parameters

 input .mat files in dataFolder; can be either num arrays arranged so column represents a